Rayan-Alam-UOIT/Rayan-Alam-UOIT/README.md

 ![MongoDB](https://skillicons.dev/icons?i=mongodb)
 ![SQLite](https://skillicons.dev/icons?i=sqlite)

-> ⚡ This is a snapshot of my core technologies — a more complete breakdown is available on my portfolio website
+> ⚡ This is a snapshot of my core technologies — a more complete breakdown is available on my personal portfolio website

 ## 📫 Connect With Me